-STEP 1: Cut one or more fingers depending on the size of your hands completely off.
-Do the same for the other pair of the glove to allow all of the fingers slip into the gloves.

-STEP 2: Sterilize or high-level disinfect 2-3 pairs of cut-off (fingerless) gloves according to the recommended process for each method.
-After final processing, store the gloves in a sterile or high-level disinfected container until needed.

-Note: We can also make these types of elbow length gloves from sterile gloves following aseptic technique.
+- STEP 1: Cut one or more fingers depending on the size of your hands.
+Do the same for the other pair of the glove to allow all of the fingers slip into the gloves. - STEP 2: Sterilize or high-level disinfect 2-3 pairs of cut-off (fingerless) gloves according to the recommended process for each method.
+After final processing, store the gloves in a sterile or high-level disinfected container until needed. - Note: We can also make these types of elbow length gloves from sterile gloves following aseptic technique while cutting one or more fingers of the glove.